smith-scram-lab/Scram-Flexiv/readme.md

 ------------------------------------------------------------------------------------------
 + # Current State
++ 2024-07-24 Yicheng start patching the new ubuntu20.04 native kernel according to the instructions listed in the [RT-Kernel-Patching](#RT-Kernel-Patching) section below
++ 2024-07-23 Yicheng installed a new ubuntu20.04 on another partition in the lab computer, name `scram-rt`
++ 2024-07-21 Yicheng discovered that the native RT kernel in ubuntu22.04 requires a paid subscription
 - 2024-06-21 Yicheng have a half-finished CAD but I don't think it's necessary to move forward.
   -- I think it's okay to just get a board cut to be an ellipse which has its major axis as 1830mm, minor axis 1600mm.
 + 2024-06-21 Yicheng is planning on purchasing a new usb drive to install ubuntu22.04 which comes with a native RT kernel.